AlayaNetwork/alaya-devdocs/website/docs/Wasm_API.md

       Insert a new key-value pair, Update to cache.

         - **Parameters**

             - `k:` Key

             - `v:` Value
         - **Returns**

-            - true if insert successfully,false otherwise.
+            - True if inserted successfully, or false otherwise.

     - **Example:**